-AdvancePay (AP) is PhotoDay’s answer to traditional pre-pay.
-Whereas with paper forms, parents would select their photo packages and pay before photos were taken—with AdvancePay, customers can purchase a credit before picture day that they can apply to their photo order after picture day.
-Like buying a gift card for yourself!
+AdvancePay (abbreviated as AP) is PhotoDay’s answer to traditional pre-pay.
+Whereas with paper forms, parents would select their photo packages and pay before photos were taken—with AdvancePay, customers can purchase credits before picture day that they can apply to their photo order after pictures are published.

 For you, the photographer, this means you get to lock in early sales without limiting future sales.
-For customers, they get to buy in with an AP purchase, sign up for text notifications, and receive an offer specifically for AP purchasers, if you choose to set this up.
+For customers, they get to buy in with an AP purchase, sign up for text notifications, and receive an offer specifically for AP purchasers (if you choose to set up an AP offer).

 These credit amounts are set up within the AdvancePay section of the studio panel, found under Store.

-Give your sheet a name (this is for your reference, the customer won't see the name), and click the Create button.
+Type in a name (for your reference, as it’s not viewable to your customers) and click the Create button.
 This will generate a blank credit sheet, which includes four slots in which you can enter credit amounts of your choosing.

-To add a credit amount, click on any of the blank credit icons, which will bring up a window in which you can add a predetermined credit amount or a custom amount that can be added in increments of $5.00.
-Here, you can also add an optional description to your credit amount, just to let your customers know what they can purchase with this credit.
+To add a credit, click any of the blank credit icons.
+A window will open where you can select a predetermined credit amount or enter a custom amount (custom amounts can be added in increments of $5).
+Here, you can also add an optional description to your credit amount, just to let your customers know what they might want to purchase with this credit.

-Once you’re happy with this credit amount, hit the Save button, and it will be added to your credit sheet.
-You can create up to four credits per sheet and have as few as one.
-Your changes to your credit sheet will be automatically saved as you go along, so once you are done customizing it, feel free to move onto the next stage of adding it to a job.
+Once you’re happy with this credit amount, click the Save button, and it will be added to your credit sheet.
+You can add up to four credits per sheet and have as few as one.
+Your changes to the credit sheet will be automatically saved as you go along.

+Once you are done customizing it, feel free to move on to the next stage of adding it to a job.

 To create an AdvancePay offer, go to Store > Offers: